JordanMicahBennett/God/README.md

 LOGIC
 ============================================
 Manifold abstraction expression/composition language.

-An [assimilation](https://www.quora.com/How-does-quantum-computing-work/answer/Jordan-Bennett-9) of mine, of quantum mechanics engendered such.
+An [assimilation](https://www.quora.com/How-does-quantum-computing-work/answer/Jordan-Bennett-9) of mine, of quantum mechanics engendered the organization of such.